 Our pension benefit and postretirement health benefit obligations and the related effects on operations are calculated using actuarial models.
-Critical assumptions that are important elements of plan expense and asset/liability measurement include discount rate and expected return on assets for the pension plan and health care cost trend for the postretirement health plan.
+Critical assumptions that are important elements of plan expenses and asset/liability measurements include discount rate and expected return on assets for the Pension Plan and health care cost trend for the postretirement health plan.
 We evaluate these critical assumptions at least annually.
 Other assumptions involving demographic factors such as retirement age, mortality and turnover are evaluated periodically and are updated to reflect our experience.
 Actual results in any given year will often differ from actuarial assumptions because of economic and other factors.
 The assumptions used in the previous calculations were as follows:

-Pension Pension Benefits nent Health efits 2011 2010 2011 2010 Discount rate for net periodic benefit costs 5.50% 6.00% 5.50% 6.00% Discount rate for year-end obligations 5.25% 5.50% 5.25% 5.50% Rate of increase in compensation levels 4.00% 4.00% Long-term expected rate of return on assets 7.50% 7.50%
+Pension Benefits Postretiren Ben nent Health efits 2012 2011 2012 2011 Discount rate for net periodic benefit costs 5.25% 5.50% 5.25% 5.50% Discount rate for year-end obligations 3.75% 5.25% 3.75% 5.25% Rate of increase in compensation levels for net periodic benefit costs 4.00% 4.00% Rate of increase in compensation levels for year-end obligations 3.50% 4.00% Long-term expected rate of return on assets 7.50% 7.50%

-The discount rate for fiscal 2011 and 2010 was the single equivalent rate that would yield the same present value as the plan's expected cashflows discounted with spot rates on a yield curve of investment-grade corporate bonds.
+The discount rate for fiscal 2012 and 2011 was the single equivalent rate that would yield the same present value as the plan's expected cashflows discounted with spot rates on a yield curve of investment-grade corporate bonds.
 The yield curve is the Citigroup Pension Liability Index.

-Our expected rate of return on plan assets is determined by our asset allocation, our historical long-term investment performance, our estimate of future long-term returns by asset class (using input from our actuaries, investment services and investment managers), and long-term inflation assumptions.
-Our historical actual return averaged approximately 6.6% for the 10-year period ending July 31, 2011.
-The actual rate of return in fiscal 2011 was approximately 12.8%.
+Our expected rate of return on Pension Plan assets is determined by our asset allocation, our historical long-term investment performance, our estimate of future long-term returns by asset class (using input from our actuaries, investment services and investment managers), and long-term inflation assumptions.
+Our historical actual return averaged approximately 7.4% for the 10-year period ending July 31, 2012.
+The actual rate of return in fiscal 2012 was approximately 1.4%.
 Future actual pension expense will depend on future investment performance, changes in future discount rates and various other factors related to the population of participants in our pension plans.

-For fiscal 2011 and 2010 the medical cost trend assumption was 8.5% and 9.0%, respectively.
-The graded trend rate is expected to decrease to an ultimate rate of 5% in 0.5% annual increments.
+For fiscal 2012, the medical cost trend assumption was 8.0%.
+The graded trend rate is expected to decrease to an ultimate rate of 5.0% in fiscal 2019.

-The following table reflects the effect on postretirement health costs and accruals of a one-percentage point change in the assumed health care cost trend in the fiscal year ended July 31, 2011 (in thousands):
+The following table reflects the effect on postretirement health costs and accruals of a one-percentage point change in the assumed health care cost trend in the fiscal year ended July 31, 2012 (in thousands):

-One-Percentage Point Increase One-Percentage Point Decrease Effect on total service and interest cost for fiscal year ended July 31, 2011 \$26 \$(22) Effect on accumulated postretirement benefit obligation as of July 31, 2011 \$243 \$(210)
+One-Percentage Point Increase One-Percentage Point Decrease Effect on total service and interest cost \$32 \$(27) Effect on accumulated postretirement benefit obligation. \$327 \$(282)

-Plan Assets
+Pension Plan Assets

-The investment objective for the pension plan assets is to optimize long-term return at a moderate level of risk in order to secure the benefit obligations to participants at a reasonable cost.
+The investment objective for the Pension Plan assets is to optimize long-term return at a moderate level of risk in order to secure the benefit obligations to participants at a reasonable cost.
 To reach this goal, our investment structure includes various asset classes, asset allocations and investment management styles that, in total, have a reasonable likelihood of producing a sufficient level of overall diversification that balances expected return with expected risk over the long-term.
-The plan does not invest directly in Company stock.
+The Pension Plan does not invest directly in Company stock.

-We measure and monitor the plan's investment performance and the allocation of plan assets through quarterly investment portfolio reviews.
+We measure and monitor the plan's asset investment performance and the allocation of assets through quarterly investment portfolio reviews.
 Investment performance is measured by absolute returns, returns relative to benchmark indices and any other appropriate basis of comparison.
-The targeted allocation percentages of plan assets is shown below for fiscal 2012 and the actual allocation as of July 31:
+The targeted allocation percentages of plan assets is shown below for fiscal 2013 and the actual allocation as of July 31: